Best beaches within a good distance to Surrey

 - Facilities: none

 Desolate and strangely stunning, Dungeness has long been a draw for creative types.
-Derek Jarman, the late filmmaker, loved this mysterious land so much that he made his home there, in a black clapboard fisherman’s dwelling named Prospect Cottage.
+Derek Jarman, the late filmmaker, loved this mysterious land so much that he made his home there in Prospect Cottage, a black clapboard fisherman’s dwelling.

-Around his cottage, he constructed his famous driftwood garden.
-The cottage is now in private ownership but you can still see it from a polite distance.
+He constructed his famous driftwood garden around his cottage.
+The cottage is now in private ownership, but you can still see it from a polite distance.

 Image from Geograph